csc-training/csc-env-eff/_slides/10_singularity.md

 - Some software packages on the CSC supercomputers are installed as containers
   - May cause some changes to usage
-  - See the instructions in Docs CSC for each software for details
+  - See the instructions in [Docs CSC](https://docs.csc.fi/apps/) for each software for details
 - Containers provide an easy way to install software
   - A single-command installation if a suitable Docker or Apptainer/Singularity container exists

 # Containers

 - Containers are a way of packaging software and their dependencies (libraries, etc.)
-- Popular container engines include Docker, Apptainer (previously called Singularity), Shifter, Podman etc
+- Popular container engines include Docker, Apptainer (previously called Singularity), Shifter, Podman etc.
 - Apptainer is most popular in HPC environments

 # Containers vs. virtual machines (1/2)